ppresto/terraform-azure-consul-ent-aks/WAN-Federation.md

 # Example Prerequisite Configuration for Consul on AKS Module

 The quickstart directory provides example code that will create two resource groups each with their own VNET, and AKS cluster along with a native cloud Vault to share secure Consul data.
-This will also generate the terraform needed to run the helm-install module to install Consul on AKS clusters.
+This will also generate the terraform needed to run the helm-install module to install Consul in a WAN Federated model on AKS clusters.

 ## How to Use This Repo